-There are three main ways to donate unwanted clothes and shoes to TRAID.
+There are four main ways to donate clothes to TRAID.

 What can I donate?

-- Clothes (Women, men’s and children’s.
-All styles wanted including designer, high street and vintage)
+- Clothes (Women’s, men’s and children’s.
+All styles including designer, high street and vintage)

 - Shoes (Paired)

 - Books & music